imagej/imagej.github.io/pages/StarDist.md

 Example of running the plugin, showing the returned label image and ROIs overlaid on the input image (check `Show All` in the ROI Manager):

 ![StarDist\_usage\_output.png](/images/pages/StarDist_usage_output.png "StarDist_usage_output.png")"

+### Scripting/Batch-Processing

+Please have a look at the [Fiji/Jython script batch-processing example](https://gist.github.com/maweigert/8dd6ef139e1cd37b2307b35fb50dee4a) that runs stardist on all files of a folder.

 ## Citation